 Hedtke, Zimenkova, and Hippe (2007) write up a similarly critical assessment concerning the situation of survey data on the education for democracy in Europe.
 Research should be organized as an interactive process, not only using indicators for the popularity of European politics with the youths.
 In order to achieve this, thorough case studies have to be designed including local diversity and resulting in a dense description.
 Key people shall get a chance to contribute.
-The authors mainly addresses teachers and pupils here.
+The authors mainly address teachers and pupils here.
 Enlarging the viewpoint to institutions of extra-curricular education would also mean including youth workers and referents in order to address youths not only at school but in all aspects of their adolescence.

 Research design of the impact study

-Some of these expectations can be found accordingly in the methodical design of the study on the effects of biographical sustainability of political youth education, which will be presented in the following chapter (Author 1, Author 2, & Author 3 2014).
+Some of these expectations can be found accordingly in the methodical design of the study on the effects of biographical sustainability of political youth education, which will be presented in the following chapter (Balzter, Ristau, & Schröder 2014).
 Firstly, the youths or young adults get a chance to speak up thus enabling the reconstruction of educational processes and the preparation of case studies.
 Secondly the study is designed nationwide including young adults from various social and with various educational experiences.
 Finally, the project examines the long-term effect of educational impulses and thus the sustainability of experiences with attended educational events.

 Due to the statement of seminars of political youth education being evaluated straight after the seminar and thus leaving little room for complex educational processes and furthermore giving no opportunity for statements on the effect of educational experiences on biographies, the idea was born to conduct interviews, where the interviewees look back to the seminars.
 This approach creates the possibility of giving room to the process character of education which often takes a while to take full effect.

 Furthermore, it has to be taken into account that adolescence is exposed to age characteristic contradictory dynamics causing great variation.
 Being strongly present oriented, adolescents during their development time do not pose themselves the question of biographical benefit of their educational activities.
-Their attitudes are rather more influenced by changing mental states and behavioural patterns.
+Their attitudes are rather more influenced by changing mental states and behavioral patterns.
 Compared to it the phase of young adulthood seems more suitable to embody and unclose educational effects from adolescence which were not linked to development and survived adolescence.

-On this basis an interview design was developed aiming at young adults at the age of 18 to 27 who took part in an event of political youth education about five years ago, at the age of 14 to 18.
+On this basis, an interview design was developed aiming at young adults at the age of 18 to 27 who took part in an event of political youth education about five years ago, at the age of 14 to 18.

 At this point the question arises by which method past educational experiences can be decoded reconstructively.
 The adequate method for investigating biographical sustainability seemed to be biographical-narrative interviews.
 They activate the structures of processes of memory, placing and cross-linking and create relatedness.
 Adolescents were asked to tell their whole life story, thus opening up the opportunity to advance towards biographical sustainability of political youth education and to discover possible links between political educational impulses and previous educational authorities, i.e. family, school, peer-group or clubs.
 Life stories were then interpreted in the course of research workshops and reconstructed according to Rosenthal (2011) as individual studies.